 How to keep your child safe and well at school.

 Your child may feel excited or happy about starting high school.
 Or perhaps they may feel nervous or frustrated about all the changes.
 Remember that all of these feelings are normal and your child may react differently to others.
 It’s important to have some strategies to manage their worries, re-focus their thinking and ensure they’re looking after themselves.

 What you can do to help support your child

-Share these tips with your child and remind them that you’re here to help.
+Share these tips with your child and remind them that you’re here to help:

-- Being balanced and compassionate in your thinking – It’s important to be kind and realistic in your thinking.
+- Be balanced and compassionate in your thinking – It’s important to be kind and realistic in your thinking.
 Speak to yourself as you would if you were talking with a good friend.

-- Keeping connected – In challenging times, we’re better together so stay in touch with friends and family, look out for those around you and keep connected.
+- Keep connected – In challenging times, we’re better together.
+Stay in touch with friends and family, look out for those around you and keep connected.
 Make time to reach out to people who make you feel good and are there to help.

-- Accepting that which you’re unable to change – Accepting that there are things beyond your control and choosing to be comfortable with that fact is likely to bring greater peace of mind and use less energy than fighting something you can’t change.
+- Accept what you’re unable to change – Accepting that there are things beyond your control and choosing to be comfortable with that is likely to bring greater peace of mind and use less energy than fighting something you can’t change.

-- Making healthy choices – Stay active, make sure you’re getting enough sleep, eat well and keep hydrated.
-Remember that you’re still in control of your own body and your own path
+- Make healthy choices – Stay active, make sure you’re getting enough sleep, eat well and keep hydrated.
+Remember that you’re still in control of your own body and your own path.

 All NSW public schools actively prevent student bullying and encourage appropriate behaviour by helping students build social skills and respect for others.

 Schools develop their own anti-bullying plan which includes strategies to reduce bullying behaviour, cyberbullying or harassment, and school staff are trained to respond to these situations.
 Contact the school for a copy of your school’s anti-bullying plan or to report a concern at education.nsw.gov.au/anti-bullying